-Passengers have been warned to expect “teething problems” when train timetable changes adding more than 1,000 extra services to tackle overcrowding come into force on May 19.
+Passengers warned to expect 'teething problems' when timetable changes come into force

 The Rail Delivery Group (RDG), which represents train operators and Network Rail, said it had “learned the lessons” from last year’s disruption.

 Then, schedules crippled large parts of the network in the north and south-east of England.

 The RDG said the new services - part of a plan to add up to 6,400 by the early 2020s - are only being introduced where there is “high confidence” that infrastructure, staffing plans and trains would be ready.

 Its chief executive, Paul Plummer, said: “The scale of our ambition to improve means that this is a significant challenge.

 “While there may be some teething problems, train operators and Network Rail have worked together to carefully assess where new services can be introduced without impacting reliability.

 “Many parts of the country are set to benefit this summer from a better service, but where introducing improvements puts reliability at risk, we are rightly taking a more cautious approach.”

 The summer timetable will include additional peak services between London and Reading, Windsor, Portsmouth and Farnham, as well as additional fast trains from Southend to central London.